wordplaydev/wordplay/LANGUAGE.md

 Blocks that have intermediate non-bind expressions ignore the values of those expressions and generate a conflict.

 Programs are also blocks, but with required open and close parentheses.

+#### _evaluation_

+Blocks create a scope in which to bind names, then evaluate each of their statements in reading order, and the evaluate to their final expression's value, discarding all other values, and their scope.

 ### Functions